 Licensed Clinical Social Worker/Therapist

 Casey Merrill obtained her Masters in Social Work from the University of Chicago with a specialization in violence prevention.
 Her Masters-level internship involved providing narrative therapy to gang-affiliated youth on Chicago’s west side.
 She has a wide variety of experience in the field of social work, including schools, nonprofit organizations, and both pediatric and adult inpatient medicine at Yale New Haven Hospital.
 Casey’s broad experience makes her uniquely qualified and comfortable working with people of all ages, however, she specializes in working with youth and young adults.
-She has worked with clients struggling with relationships, self-esteem, race-based inequalities, generational and acute trauma, anxiety and depression, acute and chronic illness, grief, and addiction.
+She has worked with clients struggling with relationships, self-esteem, race-based inequalities, eating disorders, generational and acute trauma, anxiety and depression, acute and chronic illness and grief.

 Casey believes that taking the time to know her clients on a relaxed, human level is the key to therapeutic success.
 She strives to create a safe space for people to feel comfortable expressing their raw emotions, including their insecurities and flaws.
 She recognizes that everyone is having their own authentic, imperfect, and unique human experience which cannot be judged.
 She takes the time to validate this experience and highlight her clients’ accomplishments and resilience while giving them space to process.
 Casey conducts therapy with the core belief that everyone deserves to be heard.